varennes/linreg/README.md

 `linfit.py`: Function that returns a linear fit to input data which has error in one dimension.
 Outputs the coefficients of the linear fit as well as their corresponding standard deviations.

-`example.py`: Short script that tests the simple linear regression.
+`example.py`: Short script that tests the simple linear regression function `linreg.py`.